 What I use to house my hedgehog is on my SUPPLIES section, its inexpensive and does the same thing as these ones.
 These ones are called LIVING WORLD ZOO ZONE, I find it quite expensive for a cage.

 I’ve seen some other breeders use this kind of housing as well.

-Midwest Critter Nation for Small Pet Habitat.
+Midwest Ferret Nation for Small Pet Habitat.
 Comes in different units.